 The Company is party to a Loan and Security Agreement, or the Credit Facility, with a bank.
-As of December 31, 2014 the Credit Facility permitted the Company to borrow up to \$2.5 million on a revolving basis.
-The Credit Facility was subsequently amended and extended until January 15, 2016.
+As of December 31, 2015 the Credit Facility permitted the Company to borrow up to \$2.5 million on a revolving basis.
+The Credit Facility was subsequently amended, most recently on January 14, 2016, and extended until January 15, 2017.
 Amounts borrowed under the Credit Facility will bear interest equal to the prime rate plus 0.5%.
 Any borrowings under the Credit Facility will be collateralized by the Company's cash, accounts receivable, inventory, and equipment.
-The Credit Facility includes traditional lending and reporting covenants.
+As of December 31, 2015 the Company was in default under a provision of the Credit Facility that requires the prior written consent by the bank for any repurchase on the Company's capital stock.
+This default was waived by the bank on January 14, 2016.
+The Credit Facility also includes traditional lending and reporting covenants.
 These include certain financial covenants applicable to liquidity that are to be maintained by the Company.
-As of December 31, 2014, the Company was in compliance with these covenants and had not borrowed any funds under the Credit Facility.
-However, \$451,731 of the amount available under the Credit Facility is restricted to support letters of credit issued in favor of the Company's landlords for its existing premise and the premises leased in September 2014 for its future corporate offices.
-Consequently, the amount available for borrowing under the Credit Facility as of December 31, 2014 was \$2.0 million.
+As of December 31, 2015, the Company was in compliance with these covenants and had not borrowed any funds under the Credit Facility.
+However, \$226,731 of the amount available under the Credit Facility is restricted to support letters of credit issued in favor of the Company's landlords for the Waltham Lease.
+Consequently, the amount available for borrowing under the Credit Facility as of December 31, 2015 was \$2.3 million.